bnurbit/quarkus-coding/src/main/resources/quarkus.md

 ### Annotations
 - @ConfigProperties - loading of configuration properties
 - @QuarkusTest - bootstrap app for testing in a different port, inject mock services
+- @TestHTTPResource - directly inject the URL into the test